Update on May 2, 2022:

 Surveillance and Detection

-- Healthcare providers and laboratories are required to report all cases of COVID-19 to the Hawaii Department of Health
+- Healthcare providers are not required to report COVID-19 cases to the Hawaii Department of Health.

 Case Investigation and Isolation

-- Experienced disease investigators interview the case to find out if the person became infected in Hawaii or while visiting another area.
+- Case investigators may interview cases to find out if the person became infected in Hawaii or while visiting another area.

-- Investigators make sure that the case is isolated from others while they are contagious
+- Investigators advise the case to isolate from others while they are contagious.

-- Close contacts of cases who develop symptoms are advised to be tested for COVID-19
+- Close contacts of cases who develop symptoms should be tested for COVID-19.

 Preparation and Prevention

-- We are communicating regularly with local partners in the travel industry and schools to address concerns and ensure the latest and most accurate guidance and information are being shared with their staff.
+- We communicate regularly with local partners in the travel industry and schools to address concerns and ensure the latest and most accurate guidance and information are being shared with their staff.